Permaculture: A Designers’ Manual

 While radical on its face, the third ethic of Permaculture actually makes perfect sense when considered in the context of designing systems for incredible abundance and maximize our yields (profits) at the same time.
 By setting up ourselves to share the surplus throughout the system, we are seeking to design incredibly resilient systems.

-A good way of looking at this is like this: growing sufficient food to keep one’s own family and neighbors in good health is admirable; however, it must never be forgotten that one hard winter or late or early frost can easily undo much if not all of one’s hard work.
+A good way of looking at this is like this: growing sufficient food to keep one’s own family and neighbors in good health is admirable; however, it must never be forgotten that one hard winter or late or an early frost can easily undo much if not all of one’s hard work.

 For this reason, even as we design for extraordinary abundance, we seek to create resilient systems that are based in relationships that ensure that when we do experience a shortage, we will have access to surplus from our larger community.

 Permaculture is fundamentally a philosophy of bringing all the elements into right relationship, and social Permaculture is absolutely critical to regenerative sustainability.

 Everyone’s been in a hard spot at some time or another and needed a hand to get out of it.
 This ethic acknowledges that although people in one area may be enjoying record-shattering yields from their

 food supplies, others not that far away may not be so fortunate.

 Therefore, it is desirable that where there is a surplus of food, that surplus should be shared with those who were not so fortunate in their own harvest, not because it’s a nice thing to do but because we’re all part of the same world and our own resiliency the next year may well depend on the today’s less fortunate neighbors.

 This comes back to caring for people, as discussed above, as well as our world by creating resiliency through a right relationship with the larger community.